-If you're planning on shooting action-packed videos for travel or sports, a dedicated action camera can be a valuable piece of equipment.
-These tiny, rugged, and often water-resistant models are designed for mounting to a wide variety of equipment, from chest and helmet rigs to sports cars and watercraft.
-The best action cameras offer superior stabilization performance, a wide range of frame rates to record everything from simple slice-of-life videos to smooth slow-motion clips, and are rugged enough to keep up with your adventures, wherever they might take you.
+If you're planning on shooting action videos, a dedicated action camera can be an invaluable piece of equipment.
+These tiny, rugged, and often water-resistant cameras are designed to mount to a wide variety of equipment, from chest and helmet rigs to sports cars and watercraft.
+A high-quality action camera should have good digital image stabilization, a wide range of frame rates for smooth action and slow motion, and be rugged enough to keep up with all of your adventures, wherever they may take you.

 If you would like to choose for yourself, here's the list of all our action camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.